BarrierBench: Evaluating Large Language Models for Safety Verification in Dynamical Systems: Barrier Certificates

 Here, $\nabla B(x) \cdot f(x)$ denotes the Lie derivative $\mathcal{L}_f B(x)$ of a continuously differentiable function $B(x)$ along the vector field $f(x)$, defined as $\mathcal{L}_f B(x) = \sum_{i=1}^n \frac{\partial B}{\partial x_i} f_i(x)$. \end{definition}

-\begin{theorem}[\textbf{Safety via Barrier Certificates~\citep{prajna2004safety}}] If there exists a barrier certificate $B(x)$ for $\mathcal{S}$, then the system $\mathcal{S}$ is safe. \end{theorem}
+\begin{theorem}[Safety via Barrier Certificates~\citep{prajna2004safety}] If there exists a barrier certificate $B(x)$ for $\mathcal{S}$, then the system $\mathcal{S}$ is safe. \end{theorem}

 The above definitions and theorem are stated for systems without control inputs.
-If the system has control input $u\in U$, the objective is to design a state feedback that gives the input $u$ as a function of state $x$, which makes the system safe.
-For this, the conditions of barrier will be quantified existentially over the input.
+If the system has control input $u\in U$, the objective is to design a state feedback law that gives $u$ as a function of $x$ and makes the system safe.
+For this, the barrier conditions are quantified existentially over the input.